 Anticipating pitfalls and reacting proactively helps in maximising customer loyalty and increase the long term value of your customer, as they will continue to engage with your business instead of seeking alternatives.

 Companies often tend to ignore the importance of measuring customer satisfaction.

 Its importance lies in its ability to highlight how loyal your customers are with your brand and what are the chances that they will become brand advocates – somebody who tells their network how great you are!

 It is vital that your customer service strategy should be customer-centric.
 This doesn’t mean just lip service from the CEO.
 This means having a truly customer-first approach from bottom to top.

 Ensuring excellent customer satisfaction is the only way to ensure your customers remain loyal customers.

 Most customer service strategies are equipped with measures to improve customer satisfaction, whereas they should focus on understanding what customers really want, and the impact of corrective measures on customer sentiments.

 If your customer service strategy fails to understand customers, your business will never know the real needs of the customer and therefore struggle to drive improvements in customer satisfaction metrics.

-Measuring customer satisfaction is a crucial factor for growth in any organization; it provides insight into what works best and offers opportunities for optimization.
+Measuring customer satisfaction is a crucial factor for growth in any organisation; it provides insight into what works best and offers opportunities for optimisation.